denten-books/plain-text/4-chapter.md

 Commensurability of knowledge.
 The fundamental problem of modern world is the problem of expertise.

-Hutchins and cognitive artifacts by Dan Norman.
-Hypothesis of extended cognition.
-Effect on the study of literature.

-That technologies of the written word are somehow corrupting our native cognitive capabilities, that we are becoming dependent on externalized cognitive aids, and that such dependence has wide-ranging social repercussions, are worries that have permeated the popular culture since the days of Socrates.
-"I see within us all (myself included) the replacement of complex inner density with a new kind of self," Richard Foreman writes in an essay that accompanied his play *The Pancake People*.
-This new self is shallow, containing "less and less of an inner repertory of dense cultural inheritance."2 Nicholas Carr echoes these words in his recent article for the Atlantic Monthly, writing:
-"Over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
-"The deep reading that used to come naturally has become a struggle," Carr concludes in an article which asks whether Google is making us stupid.3 And yet, many also instinctively believe that technology is working in exactly the opposite direction: that it expands, rather than contracts human possibilities.
-In a recent bestseller promoted by the likes of Bill Gates and Nicholas Negroponte, the authors and Microsoft researchers Gordon Bell and Jim Gemmell write about the era of total recall—a time when the advances in computer technology will "change the way we work and learn [...] unleash our creativity and improve our health," and ultimately "change what it means to be human."4 "The era of total recall is dawning," write Bell and
-Gemmell:

-> You may embrace full-scale "life logging," and devote much effort to
-> maximizing your e-memories, or you may prefer to record your activities only
-> modestly and selectively, or even reject the whole idea and strive to leave
-> as small a digital life-footprint as possible [...]
-Whether you are an early
-> adopter, a late adopter, or a never-in-a-million-years nonadopter, society at
-> large is on an inexorable path toward Total Recall technology and it is going
-> to transform the world around you.
-The power of this transformation will be
-> awesome.5

 The Hypothesis of Extended Cognition (HEC) The hypothesis of extended cognition (HEC) holds that certain cognitive processes can be viewed as extending beyond